 select accnt-detail from acct-master WHERE accnt='5672' OR 'a'='a'

-For SQL databases which allow semi-colon separated SQL commands to immediately execute, input data containing arbitrary SQL commands could execute.
+For SQL databases which allow semi-colon separated SQL commands to execute immediately, it is possible that input data containing arbitrary SQL commands could execute.

-SQL injection can be prevented by secure coding, either by using prepared (parametrized) statements, or by properly escaping and sanitizing inputs.
-Either method can prevent input data which contains commands from executing.
-When using legacy or third party code, or for tightly coupled interfaces where sanitizing inputs may not be possible, you can rely on Barracuda Web Application Firewall rule sets to inspect and block SQL injection across all input vectors.
-Inputs are first normalized to defeat obfuscation, such as encoding techniques (e.g. UTF8) or SQL specific techniques (e.g. embedded SQL comments to obfuscate the actual SQL query).
+SQL Injection Attacks can be prevented by secure coding, either by using prepared (parametrized) statements, or by properly escaping and sanitizing inputs.
+Either method can prevent execution of input data that contains commands.
+When using legacy or third-party code, or for tightly coupled interfaces where sanitizing inputs might not be possible, you can rely on Barracuda Web Application Firewall rule sets to inspect and block SQL injection across all input vectors.
+Inputs are first normalized to defeat obfuscation, such as encoding techniques (e.g., UTF8) or SQL specific techniques (e.g., embedded SQL comments to obfuscate the actual SQL query).

 OWASP Top 10, PCI-DSS